dret/webconcepts/_includes/concepts.md

-(listing 522 concepts in 16 categories)
+522 concepts in 16 categories